Permit History Before Buying a Remodeled Seattle Home

 For a buyer, unpermitted work creates several specific risks:

 Appraisal and financing.
-Lenders typically require an appraisal that reflects the property's actual, permitted condition.
-An appraiser may exclude unpermitted square footage from the property's livable area calculation.
-A finished basement or added room that is not on record as permitted may not be counted in the bedroom or square footage total, which can reduce the appraised value and affect how much the lender will lend.
+An appraiser or lender may treat unpermitted square footage differently from permitted living area.
+A finished basement or added room that is not on record as permitted may not receive full value in underwriting.
 Verify the permit status of any added square footage with your lender and confirm how the appraiser is expected to treat it.

 Insurance.
-Homeowner's insurance policies generally cover the property as a permitted, code-compliant structure.
-If unpermitted work is the source of a loss — a fire in an unpermitted electrical system, water damage from an unpermitted plumbing addition — an insurer may dispute the claim or limit coverage.
-Buyers should ask their insurance agent how the specific property's improvements affect coverage.
+If unpermitted work is connected to a future loss — for example, unpermitted electrical or plumbing work — an insurer may ask hard questions about coverage.
+Buyers should ask their insurance agent how the specific property's improvements affect coverage rather than assuming all improvements are treated the same.

 Code compliance after closing.
 If a city or county discovers unpermitted work — through a neighbor complaint, a future permit pull, or a resale inspection — the current owner (you, after closing) may be required to bring the work into compliance, which can mean opening walls, bringing systems up to current code, or in some cases removing and rebuilding the addition.
 The seller's failure to permit the work does not protect the buyer from these requirements once the property has transferred.